 Here’s a map of the above itinerary showing all the attractions across the three days you’ll be in Rome.
 You can click here to see this map on Google.

 How to Save Money And Skip the Lines in Rome

 As with many cities around the world, Rome has a number of passes that help you get free and discounted admission, as well as skip the line privileges at key attractions – including many of the above.

-Regular readers will know that we’re big fans of these passes, and the card we recommend for our three day Rome itinerary is the Omnia Vatican and Rome Card.
-This is brought to you by the same folks who also run some of our other favourite city passes including the London Pass and the Barcelona Pass, and consists of two physical passes – an OMNIA card and a Rome Pass.
+This pass is brought to you by the same folks who also run some of our other favourite city passes including the London Pass and the Barcelona Pass, and consists of two physical passes – an OMNIA card and the aforementioned Roma Pass.

-Here’s what the Omnia Vatican and Rome Card covers:
+Here’s what the Omnia Rome and Vatican Card covers: